-Let's use virtualenv to create a virtual environment.
+Let use virtual environment.

 \$ virtualenv env

 Note that env is a directory containing all the required pieces for a working Python system.
 To make use of our virtual environment we need to activate it by sourcing the env/bin/activate script.